Phayde/Windower-addons/trashit/README.md

 //trash list                 -> View current whitelist
 ```

-Whitelist matching is **case-insensitive substring** based, so you don't need to know the exact item name.
-Adding `mythril ore` will protect "Chunk of mythril ore", "Lump of mythril ore", or any other item whose name contains that phrase.
-Adding `bayld` will protect "Pinch of high-purity bayld", and so on.
+Whitelist matching is **case-insensitive substring** based - you don't need to know the exact item name.
+Adding `mythril ore` will protect "Chunk of mythril ore", "Lump of mythril ore", or any item whose name contains that phrase.
+Adding `bayld` protects "Pinch of high-purity bayld", and so on.
 The whitelist persists between sessions via `settings.xml`.

 ---